Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Between Orange and Nîmes stands the Pont du Gard, a three-level structure that is, at 50m, not only the highest Roman aqueduct in France but the highest ever built – one of the most famous ruins in France, actually.

-It was built halfway into the 1st century AD to supply water from the Gardon to the city of Nemausus, modern-day Nîmes, a city in southern France noted for Roman ruins.
+It was built halfway into the 1st century CE to supply water from the Gardon to the city of Nemausus, modern-day Nîmes.

 Plenty of Pont du Gard facts confirm the importance of this aqueduct, a public utilities project designed to show off the Roman Empire’s superiority.